petroly-initiative/petroly-react/README.md

 ## Contact

-You can contact the core maintainers of the project through our official support email support@petroly.co
+You can contact the core maintainers of the project through our official support email support@petroly.co or drop by our official discord server from the link:
+<a href="https://discord.gg/XWSTFmprHU">Petroly Discord link</a>

 <br />
 <div align="center"><i>We more than excited to see your amazing contributions to this project ;-)</i></div>